Best of Both Worlds: Multimodal Reasoning and Generation via Unified Discrete Flow Matching: Introduction

 Fig.~\ref{fig:activation_map} visualizes the instruction-guided activation maps during editing. \modelnamenc consistently attends more precisely to instruction-relevant regions, whether modifying coarse objects (\eg adding a T-shirt) or finer details (\eg changing the swoosh color).
-Our main contributions are: \begin{itemize}[parsep=0pt, topsep=-1.5pt, itemsep=0pt, leftmargin=0.6cm] \item We introduce \modelnamenc, a unified discrete diffusion model that repurposes a pretrained vision--language backbone as a generator over multimodal tokens, enabling understanding, text generation, image synthesis, and editing within one probabilistic interface. \item We unify text and image generation under a single {discrete flow-matching} objective for all tasks and incorporate a {stable time-conditioning} mechanism that preserves the backbone's reasoning priors.
-Compared to prior multi-objectives, \modelnamenc achieves efficient training and inference, requiring only 20 denoising steps while preserving high generation quality. \item We propose \dponamenc, a reference-guided multimodal preference alignment that optimizes relative preferences conditioned on both the instruction and the visual reference, leading to more faithful and controllable editing. \item \modelnamenc achieves state-of-the-art performance on 8 benchmarks spanning understanding, generation, and editing, with up to 13\% improvement over larger unified models with more than 3$\times$ parameters, and up to 24\% gains over popular models such as Qwen 3~\cite{bai2025qwen3vl} and DeepSeek-VL2~\cite{wu2024deepseekvl2}.
+Our main contributions are: \begin{itemize}[itemsep=0.2ex, parsep=0pt, topsep=-1pt] \item We introduce \modelnamenc, a unified discrete diffusion model that repurposes a pretrained vision--language backbone as a generator over multimodal tokens, enabling understanding, text generation, image synthesis, and editing within one probabilistic interface.\looseness-1 \item We unify text and image generation under a \emph{single discrete flow-matching objective} for all tasks and incorporate a {stable time-conditioning} mechanism that preserves the backbone's reasoning priors.
+Compared to prior multi-objectives, \modelnamenc achieves efficient training and inference, requiring only 20 denoising steps while preserving high generation quality. \item We propose \dponamenc{}, a \emph{reference-guided multimodal preference alignment} that directly optimizes a pairwise log-likelihood margin between preferred and non-preferred outcomes, anchored to a frozen reference model, leading to more faithful and controllable editing behavior and stabilized training by enforcing comparative preference learning and rewarding improvements over the base model rather than absolute score maximization. \item \modelnamenc achieves state-of-the-art performance on eight benchmarks spanning understanding, generation, and editing, with up to 13\% improvement over larger unified models with more than 3$\times$ parameters, and up to 24\% gains over popular models such as Qwen 3~\cite{bai2025qwen3vl} and DeepSeek-VL2~\cite{wu2024deepseekvl2}.

 \end{itemize}